Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!NOTE]
 > If you encounter an error message like `Project file does not exist.` or `Couldn't find a project to run.`, it's likely that you're executing the command from an incorrect directory.
 To resolve this, navigate to the correct directory using the command `cd ./WrightBrothersApi`.
 If you need to move one level up in the directory structure, use the command `cd ..`.
 The corrcect directory is the one that contains the `WrightBrothersApi.csproj` file.

-- Open `WrightBrothersApi/Examples/Flights.http` file in the Visual Studio code IDE and POST a new flight.
+- Open the `WrightBrothersApi/Examples/Flights.http` file and POST a new flight.

 <img src="../../Images/Screenshot-Http-Flights.png" width="800">